Spriggina: Affinity

 At first, Spriggina was thought to resemble a polychaete worm such as Nereis, but a close look at the segmentation reveals that the segments do not match across the midline, just as in Dickinsonia.
 In 1989 Seilacher turned the interpretation upside-down, suggesting that Spriggina could be another type of sea-pen, and that the ‘head’ was actually a holdfast.

 A relationship with arthropods has also been suggested because of superficial similarities with the Cambrian trilobite, but the lack of limbs and exoskeleton casts profound doubt on an arthropod affinity.
 Furthermore, the broad pleural lobes of trilobites served primarily as a rigid hood under which the legs could process the sediment for food.

 South Australia’s fossil emblem

 In 14 February 2017 the Spriggina was adopted as South Australia’s fossil emblem, due the fact it hasn’t been found anywhere else.
 The uniqueness of this Ediacaran fossil has led it to become the official fossil emblem of South Australia, the 550-million-year-old fossil was chosen for best representing the state’s geological and scientific prowess.
 More than 3500 South Australians cast their vote for a fossil to become the state’s new emblem in an online poll.

+Palaeobiology and palaeoecology

+Spriggina is thought to have lived close to or on the sea floor.
+Many specimens show missing portions along the margins of the organism that are thought to represent portions of the body lifted up off the sea floor.
+The apparent irregular morphology of the "head" in Spriggina fossils may further indicate Spriggina could lift it off of the substrate as well.
+It is therefore thought that Spriggina may have been motile.

+Spriggina specimens that are bent to the left (which would have been the organism's right in life) significantly outnumber those bent to the right, suggesting behavioural handedness in Spriggina.
+This is thought to be the oldest known instance of behavioural handedness in the fossil record.